Go Fish: Strategy

 It is often beneficial for the player to conceal the cards they hold in order to prevent other players from knowing which cards they can ask for.
 This can be accomplished by consistently asking different players for the same rank of card.

 Special card decks

 Instead of using a standard 52 playing card deck, various specialty decks have been manufactured including the 169 count playing card Kids Classic Go Fish Card Game by U.S. Games Systems.
 Other specialist card packs which can be used to play similar games have also been produced including the Safari Pals packs which use animal characteristics to form the sets and packs which use personalized names to form the sets.

-There is a similar game called Quartets.
+Go Fish also paved the way for a similar, particular kind of card game called Quartets.